iem-projects/WILMAmix/README.md

 -------------
 WILMix discovers the SMi's by use of ZeroConf.
 All control communication is done via [OSC](http://opensoundcontrol.org).
-Audio data is sent back to GOD using RTSP/RTP, using a user-selected codec (currently: L16).
+Audio data is sent back to the CU using RTSP/RTP, using a user-selected codec (currently: L16).

 Dependencies (WILMix)